Philips Lumea Prestige vs Braun Silk Expert Pro 5

 Thick, supple, quality mains cables stay out of the way and don’t tangle.

-The power cable on the Braun Pro 5 is fixed into the device so the weight of the power pack won’t pull it out as you work (the previous models problem).
+The power cable on the Braun Pro 5 is fixed into the device so the weight of the power pack wonโ€™t pull it out as you work (the previous models problem).

 The Prestige has a different cable design, so the power pack isn’t an issue.
-It’s a snug, secure fit which easily detaches too.
-And that’s because you can also use the Prestige cordless.
+Itโ€™s a snug, secure fit which easily detaches too.
+And thatโ€™s because you can also use the Prestige cordless.
 More on that later.

-Each gives plenty flashes for over 15+ years of monthly full-body top-up sessions.
-And it’s very unlikely you’ll need these continuous monthly top-ups.
-That’s because once you’ve done around a year of maintenance top-ups, your skin stays smooth for several months at a time, and even up to one year.
+The later Prestige models have the most amount of flashes (450,000) and can treat the most surface area of your body.
+But all these devices give you many more flashes than you’ll ever need.
+Thatโ€™s because once youโ€™ve done around a year of maintenance top-ups, your skin stays smooth for several months at a time, and even up to one year.
 So, you’ll probably only need a couple of top-ups per year!
-Therefore, you’ll never use up all those flashes!
+Therefore, youโ€™ll never use up all those flashes!

 Shape & design